Watch a fantastic dance mob of Russian Sherlock fans in Saint Petersburg’s Palace Square.

-Welcome to the third month of the year, and it’s time to crack the anagram for March 2014!
+After an unfortunate delay, welcome to the fifth month of the year, and it’s time to crack the anagram for May 2014!

 As usual Easy or Hard modes are available to unlock and download your desktop calendar.

-Both answers relate to the pixelated image above in some way, but this time we’re looking forwards… You will of course have to use your skills of deduction to arrange the letters into the correct order to solve the Sherlock related anagram to gain access to the wallpaper download.
+Both answers relate to the pixelated image above in some way, which is something that has been much requested… You will of course have to use your skills of deduction to arrange the letters into the correct order to solve the Sherlock related anagram to gain access to the wallpaper download.

 On this day…